zzemu-cn/reinette-II-plus/README.md

 * F6       : reset joystick action speed,
 * shift F6 : increase joystick action speed
 * crtl  F6 : decrease joystick action speed,
-* F7       : reset the zoom to 2:1
+* F7       : fullscreen
-* shift F7 : increase zoom up to 8:1 max
+* shift F7 : increase zoom up to 6:1 max
 * ctrl  F7 : decrease zoom down to 1:1 pixels
+* F9       : display save how to
+* ctrl F9  : writes the changes of the floppy in drive 0 back to host
+* alt  F9  : writes the changes of the floppy in drive 1 back to host
 * F10      : pause / un-pause the emulator
-* F11      : reset
-* F12      : about, help
+* F12      : ctrl reset

 Paddles / Joystick :